Will Thorne: Political career

-Thorne served for many years on West Ham Borough Council and was Mayor from 1917–18.
+Thorne served for many years on West Ham Borough Council and was Mayor from 1917 to 1918.

 In 1882, Thorne moved to London and found employment at a gasworks.
 Thorne joined the Social Democratic Federation (SDF) and became branch secretary.
 Barely literate, Thorne improved his reading skills with the assistance of Karl Marx's daughter, Eleanor Marx.

 In 1889, he helped to found the National Union of Gas Workers and General Labourers, one of the prominent New Unions and became its general secretary.
 He retained this position in the union and its successors, which became the GMWU in 1924, up to 1934.
 Thorne also helped to organise the London Dock Strike in 1889.

 He contested several elections as a Labour candidate, before finally winning a seat representing West Ham South at the 1906 general election.
-He remained with SDF as it became the British Socialist Party.
+He remained with the SDF as it became the British Socialist Party.
 Thorne visited the Soviet Union shortly after the Russian Revolution of 1917.

 He won the seat of Plaistow in 1918 with 94.9% of the vote, a record for a Labour candidate which stands to this day.
 He retained it until his retirement at the 1945 general election, aged 87 — the oldest sitting member at the time.

+Family

+Thorne was married four times, to Harriet Hallam (married 1879, died 1895), Frances Emily Byford (known as Emily; married 1895, died ?)
+Rebecca Cecilia Sinclair (married 1925, died 1926), and Beatrice Nellie Collins (married 1930) by whom he was survived.
+With Harriet he had four sons and three daughters, and with Emily three sons and three daughters.
+His son, also named William, was killed in action during the First World War.